lsnow99/conductorr/docusite/docs/csl/reference.md

 The `host` parameter is required to connect to an external Conductorr instance.
 Either the `username` and `password` pair or `auth_token` are required.
 The port is not required, as a default value of 6416 will be used.

 Note that you should only use this feature of importing external profile scripts when absolutely necessary.
 For example, you can use the [CSL CLI](/csl/cli.html) to run a profile filter script on a running Conductorr instance by doing `csl run profile:filter:myprof?host=localhost&port=6416&username=admin&password=verysecret somearg1 somearg2`.
-You should not use this feature in scripts that will be published anywhere, especially to public git repositories or webservers, as leaking these credentials can compromise your Conductorr instance.
+You should not use this feature in scripts that will be published anywhere, especially in ones published to public git repositories or webservers, as leaking these credentials can compromise your Conductorr instance.

 ## Important Notes and Caveats
 - Your imports must come before any other code in your script.